 Beneficial ownership is determined under the rules of the SEC and generally includes voting or investment power with respect to securities.
 Except as indicated in the footnotes to the following table, to Schlumberger's knowledge the persons named in the table below have sole voting and investment power with respect to all shares of Schlumberger common stock beneficially owned.
+None of the shares are subject to any pledge.

 The number of shares beneficially owned by each person or group as of January 31, 2013 includes shares of common stock that such person or group has the right to acquire within 60 days of January 31, 2013, including upon the exercise of options to purchase common stock or the vesting of restricted stock units.
 References to options in the footnotes to the table below include only options outstanding as of January 31, 2013 that are currently exercisable or that become exercisable within 60 days of January 31, 2013, and references to any restricted stock units in the footnotes to the table below include only restricted stock units outstanding as of January 31, 2013 are currently vested or that vest within 60 days of January 31, 2013.

-For each individual and group included in the table below, percentage ownership is calculated by dividing the number of shares beneficially owned by such person or group by the sum of the 1,328,255,773 shares of common stock outstanding on December 31, 2012, plus the number of shares of common stock that such person or group had the right to acquire on or within 60 days after January 31, 2013.
+For each individual and group included in the table below, percentage ownership is calculated by dividing the number of shares beneficially owned by such person or group by the sum of the 1,331,426,622 shares of common stock outstanding on January 31, 2013, plus the number of shares of common stock that such person or group had the right to acquire on or within 60 days after January 31, 2013.